October 2024 Iranian strikes on Israel: Strikes

-A few hours before the strikes, Iran reportedly alerted Arab countries about the attacks, though this warning was significantly shorter than the 72 hour warning Iran gave in April.
+A few hours before the strikes, Iran reportedly alerted Arab countries about the attacks, though this warning was significantly shorter than the 72-hour warning Iran gave in April.
 The United States warned about a possible Iranian attack in the hours prior to the attack but said it had no direct warning from Iran regarding the attacks.
-A U.S. official told Reuters, "A direct military attack from Iran against Israel will carry severe consequences for Iran".
-Anonymous Pentagon officials stated that the U.S. troops that were stationed in the Middle East weren't attacked during the event.
+A US official told Reuters, "A direct military attack from Iran against Israel will carry severe consequences for Iran".
+Anonymous Pentagon officials stated that the US troops that were stationed in the Middle East were not attacked during the event.

 According to the IDF, around 200 missiles were fired by Iran in at least two waves, using hypersonic missiles such as the Fattah weapons system.
 Ballistic missiles are notably harder to intercept than the cruise missiles and drones that comprised a significant portion of the Iranian assault on Israel in April 2024.
 Iranian launch sites included Tabriz, Kashan, and the outskirts of Tehran.
 According to a senior Iranian official, the order to launch missiles at Israel came from the Supreme Leader of Iran Ayatollah Ali Khamenei, who stayed in a secure location.
 Iran's claim of responsibility for the attack was broadcast on state television.
 Within the statement was a warning that it was only a "first wave", without further elaboration.
-A senior U.S. official stated that many missiles either failed to launch or did not reach Israeli airspace.
+A senior US official stated that many missiles either failed to launch or did not reach Israeli airspace.

 One Israeli civilian died as a result of a heart attack caused by stress and anxiety triggered by the attacks and two Israeli civilians were reported to be injured lightly by the strikes.
 Several Palestinians in Jericho were injured by rocket fragments.
 A 37-year-old Palestinian man identified as Sameh al-Asali, a laborer originally from Gaza, was killed in Jericho by a shrapnel from an intercepted missile in an incident captured on CCTV.

 Footage showed a mix of missile interceptions and impacts.
 The IDF said that the Israeli Air Force's operational capability remained intact during the attack, with its planes, air defenses, and air traffic control functioning normally.
 Missiles, or missile debris, were reported to have fallen in Tel Aviv, Dimona, Hora, Hod HaSharon, Beersheba, and Rishon LeZion.
 Fragments were also found in the Palestinian village of Sanur, near Jenin.
 KAN News and Hevrat HaHadashot reported that a blast caused damage to around 100 homes in Hod HaSharon, in central Israel.
 A missile struck an open area in northern Tel Aviv, damaging a restaurant, while another caused significant destruction at the Chabad School in Gedera, leaving a large crater.